mmastrac/automedia/README.md

 # Automedia

-Automedia is a tool to manage large media libraries, whether it be audio or video.
+Automedia is a tool to manage bitrot and formats in large media libraries, whether it be audio or video.

 The tool currently supports the following operations: